Canon 5DS R vs Nikon D750

-The Canon EOS 5DS R and the Nikon D750 are two digital cameras that were officially introduced, respectively, in February 2015 and September 2014.
+The Canon EOS 5DS R and the Nikon D750 are two digital cameras that were announced, respectively, in February 2015 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 50.3 megapixel, whereas the Nikon provides 24.2 MP.
+The Canon has a resolution of 50.3 megapixels, whereas the Nikon provides 24.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is notably smaller (10 percent) than the Canon 5DS R. Moreover, the D750 is markedly lighter (19 percent) than the 5DS R. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.